FortunateOmonuwa/HNGXStage5/README.md

 ## Error Handling

 If an error occurs during API requests, the API will return an error response with details in the `ErrorMessage` field.
-Refer to the API documentation for specific error codes and descriptions.

 ```